krzysztofzablocki/Sourcery/README.md

 - [Other Libraries / Tools](#other-libraries--tools)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Why?

+Swift features very limited runtime and no meta-programming features.
+Which leads our projects to contain boilerplate code.

+Sourcery exists to allow Swift developers to stop doing the same thing over and over again while still maintaining strong typing, preventing bugs and leveraging compiler.

+Have you ever?

+- Had to write equatable/hashable?
+- Had to write NSCoding support?
+- Had to implement JSON serialization?
+- Wanted to use Lenses?

+If you did then you probably found yourself writing repetitive code to deal with those scenarios, does this feel right?

+Even worse, if you ever add a new property to a type all of those implementations have to be updated, or you will end up with bugs.
+In those scenarios usually **compiler will not generate the error for you**, which leads to error prone code.

 ## Installing